kennedyopokuasare/IBM_datascience/README.md

 # IBM Data Science

-This repository contains hands-on completed work following the IBM Data Science professional certification on Coursera
+This repository contains hands-on completed work following the IBM Data Science professional certification on Coursera.

 ## What is Data Science
 I learnt how the CRISP-DM methodology aligns with the research methods I’ve been using in the mobile computing and well-being field.
 The course's practical insights and real-world applications, coupled with hands-on peer-reviewed exercises, made it a truly rewarding experience.